plancky/blog/content/posts/floating_bits.md

 As we pointed out in our discussion of scientific notation for decimal numbers, the decimal point is no longer fixed but its position is determined by another integer called the **exponent**.
 Let's discuss more about floating point representation in binary by discussing the **IEEE 754** standard for floating point arithemetic followed while designing all modern computers to handle float numbers.

 ### IEEE 754
-In 1985, __[Institute of Electrical and Electronics Engineers](https://www.ieee.org/)__ or IEEE came up with a set of standard protocols for storing and performing arithemetic operations involving the class of floating-point numbers, these standards stand by the name **IEEE 754** and was established to ease the burden on computer programmers.(since in the early days due to the various different number systems implemented by hardware manufacturers.)
+In 1985, __[Institute of Electrical and Electronics Engineers](https://www.ieee.org/)__ or IEEE came up with a set of standard protocols for storing and performing arithemetic operations involving the class of floating-point numbers, these standards stand by the name **IEEE 754** and was established to ease the burden on computer programmers.(since in the early days various different number systems were implemented by hardware manufacturers.)

 Analogous to the scientific notation,
 > Any IEEE 754 standard float gets stored in accordance with this notation, binary number B can be represented as,